cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 This structure is available since SDK API 1.8.

 The SDK API 1.22 adds `ROIMode` and `DeltaQP` fields.
+The SDK API **TBD** adds clarification that ROI rectangle Right, Bottom  are considered exclusive and aligment rules changed.

 ## <a id='mfxExtVPPDeinterlacing'>mfxExtVPPDeinterlacing</a>